What are the average returns of the FTSE 100?

 As an investor, making money from the FTSE 100 is dependent on capital returns from share price appreciation and income returns from dividends.
 Reinvesting dividends is the key to growing your long-term wealth.

-This is due to an effect known as compounding.
+This is because an effect known as compounding.
 This is where cash dividends are re-invested and start to earn their own dividends.
 Initially, the impact is small, but as time goes on the power of compounding starts to make a large impact on the value of your portfolio.

 The chart below shows £10,000 invested in the FTSE 100 at the start of 1986.
 The orange line shows that if the investor had automatically reinvested any dividends they received, their investment would have grown to £195,852.
 The red line shows that this would have grown to just £53,394 if the investor had chosen to use the dividends received for other purposes.